 Copyright © Nucleus Medical Media, Inc.

 Periodontal disease is caused by an overgrowth of the bacteria that live naturally in the mouth.
 These bacteria are responsible for the sticky white substance that develops on teeth called plaque.
 When plaque stays on a tooth long enough, it hardens into a solid material called calculus or tartar.
-This material is much more difficult to remove from teeth than plaque.
+This material is more difficult to remove from teeth than plaque.
 Over time, the presence of calculus causes gum inflammation or gingivitis.
-Gingivitis is a more mild form of periodontal disease, affecting the gums.
-It is almost always reversible with appropriate treatment.
+Gingivitis is a mild form of periodontal disease, affecting the gums.
+It is almost always reversible with proper treatment.

 If gingivitis is not halted through careful treatment, then the inflammation may spread below the gum line, affecting the deeper tissues and bone that surround and support the teeth.
 This condition is known as periodontitis.
 Untreated periodontitis can destroy the bone and other supporting tissues, resulting in eventual tooth loss.